hmrc/customs-declarations-stub/README.md

  [ ![Download](https://api.bintray.com/packages/hmrc/releases/customs-declarations-stub/images/download.svg) ](https://bintray.com/hmrc/releases/customs-declarations-stub/_latestVersion)

-This application provides a stub for Customs Declarations API that enables frontend services that use Customs Declarations API with a stub to develop locally without depending on the API.
+This application provides a stubs for the following services:
+* Customs Declarations API service - that enables frontend services that use Customs Declarations API with a stub to develop locally without depending on the API.
+* Customs Data Store service - just for the email verification endpoint (no other endpoints are stubbed here)
+* Upscan service - the 'batch-file-upload' and 's3-bucket' endpoints

+##Customs Declarations API service
 ### Usage custom notifications
 If you send a declaration with specific letter at the beginning of the LRN you can control what notifications you receive.